PhD Position (4 years, 1,0 fte), University of Groningen

-Prof. dr. Onno van Nijf (Groningen) and Prof. dr. Olivier Hekster (Radboud University, Nijmegen)
+Supervisors: Prof. Onno van Nijf (Groningen), Dr. Jeremia Pelgrom (Groningen) and Prof. Olivier Hekster (Radboud University)

-Empire is not simply a matter of military power, it is also discourse.
-For a successful empire, there is not only a need of soldiers, administrators and institutions, but imperial rulers and subjects have to employ a common language (in a broad sense) that allows all parties to share in the imperial enterprise.
-This discourse needs to be connected—both in the ways it is communicated and perceived, and in terms of content—to what people know, believe, want, value, and can understand.
+Empire is not simply a matter of military power; it is also discourse.
+For a successful empire, there is not only a need of soldiers, administrators, and institutions, but imperial rulers and subjects also have to employ a common discourse (in a broad sense) that allows all parties to participate in the imperial enterprise.
+In order to be effective this discourse needs to be connected to what people know, believe, want, value, and can understand.
 This phenomenon of ‘anchoring’ is central to the new research agenda of the Dutch classicists.

 The Anchoring Innovation program is strongly committed to diversity within its team and especially welcomes applications from members of underrepresented groups.

 Enquiries about the position can be addressed to prof. dr. Onno van Nijf, firstname.lastname@example.org or dr. J. Pelgrom, email@example.com.
 We deliberately scheduled a long period between this announcement and the deadline for submission so that candidates have ample time to prepare their own versions of the projects outlined above.
 We know that the design of a good project takes time and effort.
 We recommend strongly to contact Prof. van Nijf and/or dr. Pelgrom well in advance about your proposal.
 Questions about the procedure can be directed to Dr. Suzanne van de Liefvoort, firstname.lastname@example.org.